Spring Allergy Season is Here, So Taking Action Now Will Help Avoid Misery All Season Long

-while there isn't much you can do for many allergies, it's possible to manage seasonal allergies and avoid the triggers
+while there isn't too much you can do for many allergies, it's possible to manage seasonal allergies and avoid the triggers

-Spring temperatures are finally here.
-But don't rejoice just yet since it's also the time of the year when you can write your name in yellow pollen everywhere.
-If you're one of the unfortunate people who suffer from seasonal allergies, you're probably already barricading the doors and windows for the oncoming siege.
+Warmer temperatures are starting to stick around.
+But don't rejoice just yet since it's also the time of year when you can write your name in yellow pollen everywhere.
+If you're one of those unfortunate people who suffer from seasonal allergies, you're probably already barricading the doors and windows for the oncoming siege.
 But there are things you can do to treat and prevent seasonal allergies.

 What triggers allergies?